Product Liability Insurance 101

 - Warehouses

-Damages covered usually arise from the defects, such as the design or labeling of the products.
+Damages covered usually arise from defects such as a design defect or the incorrect labelling of the products.
 Product liability insurance helps your business cover legal fees, court costs, medical bills, and settlement rewards.

 - Manufacturing or production flaws that cause unreasonably unsafe defects in the product.
 For instance, there may be traces of dangerous chemicals in your product, which could be toxic to those using it.